 1. No personal attacks.
 Public humiliation or embarrassment does damage to a person’s soul.

 2. No emotional streaking.
-Tell your dark secrets to a trusted friend, not the Twitterverse.
+Tell your dark secrets to a trusted friend.

 3. No attention seeking.
 Over-tweeting probably annoys people and says to everyone “Hey, look at me.”

-4. Don’t tweet anything you wouldn’t want your mom, your minister, or a future employer to see.
+4. Don’t post anything you wouldn’t want your mom, your minister, or a future employer to see.
 Once it’s out there, it’s out there.

 5. Let your speech be gentle, kind, and humble.
-This seems a rather Christian approach, yes?
+This seems a rather virtuous approach, yes?

 And perhaps allow me to end with a practical matter.
-Tweets could fall into three categories: entertainment, information, and inspiration.
+Posts could fall into three categories: entertainment, information, and inspiration.
 Balance the three categories and you’re probably using the venue well I think.
 Most people respond more to entertainment than information or inspiration, so avoid the temptation merely to make people laugh.
-I’ve most often misused social media when I’ve gone for the funny one-liner to the neglect of other considerations.
-Why do most comedians use profanity?
-Because it’s difficult to be funny and kind.
+It’s difficult to be both funny and kind on social media platforms.
 Rise to the challenge.